guillecanovas/lab6-microservices/report.md

 Now, we must check that this second accounts service is also registered in __Eureka__ so we just do the same as before.

-The screenshot below shows that the new service instance is registed:
+The screenshot below shows that the new service instance is registered:

 ![](screenshots/registration4444.png)